trutherbotdash/trutherbot/README.md

 so that some of the larger photos can be uploaded.

-1. Download the files and put the contents of the HTML directory somewhere browseable on your webserver.
+1. Download the files and put the contents of the HTML directory somewhere browse-able on your web server.

-2. Ensure that the directory /schedule/ and it's child directories are owned by your webserver and writable by it.
+2. Ensure that the directory /schedule/ and it's child directories are owned by your web server and writable by it.
-   Use this command:  sudo chown -R apache:apache schedule
+   Use this command:  sudo chown -R apache:apache schedule (or whatever user/group your web server runs under)

 3. Go to https://apps.twitter.com/app/ and create a new app.
    You will need four different keys that you will be able to copy